 All said you may be wondering is boric acid safe for pest control?
 Yes, boric acid is a powerful, effective, and safe pesticide that can be used to kill or prevent household pests.
 But this chemical does carry some risks and can be dangerous to people and pets if taken in large doses.

 There are many applications and uses for BA in controlling and preventing household pests.
 If you’d like to learn more about this pesticide, it’s effectiveness, and which pests it kills we invite you to read more.

 What Is Boric Acid?

 Boric acid derived from boron is a naturally occurring compound of boron, oxygen, and hydrogen.
 It is a white, odorless, and nearly tasteless substance that looks like table salt in granular form.
 In powdered form, BA looks almost like baby powder.
 Boric acid was first introduced in the U.S. in 1948.
-It is used throughout the world and is a key ingredient in a variety of effective pest control products.
+It is used throughout the world and is a key ingredient in a wide range of effective pest control products.

 This chemical is well known for fighting bugs and insects.
-It is considered by many to be the most effective cockroach control agent ever developed.
+It is considered by many to be the best cockroach control agent ever developed.
 Products containing boric acid come in many forms including baits, dust, granules, liquids, pellets, powders and tablets.
 When compared to other chemical pesticides BA is less toxic to humans and pests.

 How Does Boric Acid Work?